-The young Kahanamoku finished elementary school, entered the Kamehameha Industrial School, but never graduated because his family needed money.
+The young Kahanamoku finished elementary school and entered the Kamehameha Industrial School but never graduated because his family needed money.

 Duke had to work to help pay the bills.
-He sold newspapers, transported ice, shone shoes.
+He sold newspapers, transported ice, and shone shoes.

 At 21, his swimming performances paid off; he beat the 100 yards freestyle world record by 4.6 seconds, but judges considered that race floats drifted, and the measurement was incorrect.

 In 1912, Duke Kahanamoku wrote history for the Hawaiian flag.
 He won the 100-meter freestyle gold medal and the 4x200 relay silver medal at the Stockholm Olympic Games.

 The sports world had a new hero.
 And he was an accomplished ukulele player.